ZoeChanx/ZoeSimulator/README.txt

 2) You can do other things while you hold down the button but you'll find it still hard.
 3) You can take as long as you like.
 The high score and total time scores save.
 4) Achieve a total time of 2,048,400 and a high score of 102,420
+5) If you want to reset, just delete the .json files containing save data

 thanks for playing